AdobeDocs/experience-manager-core-components.en/help/using/localization.md

 ## Pages {#pages}

 By doing the hard work in setting up the site structure and template, the author simply needs to add the necessary content to the pages.
-Because of the localization logic of the compoentns, the navigation and footers will be automatically localized.
+Because of the localization logic of the components, the navigation and footers will be automatically localized.

 For example, the author would only need to add a text component to the English and French pages (represented in blue below).